bakos97/Final-project-Social-Graphs/README.md

 # Final-project-Social-Graphs
-The final project for social graphs
+The final project for the course Social graphs and interactions (02805) offered by the Technical University of Denmark

 ### Data:
 https://drive.google.com/drive/folders/1o3zEM7T4Iv5U0tX5NTvT2NP0A7dYjZ2q?usp=sharing